eanger/crisp/notes.md

 # Evaluate
 - we shouldn't be able to define/set/operate on the result of a define or set, since they have a meaningless return value
+- All the primitive forms we make should also be simply callable within the compiler
+    - i.e. We probably want to be able to call cons(x,y) to get (x,y).
+    - This will require the regular function (cons) and a wrapper that is used to make the cons Procedure Value (cons_wrapper) that pulls out the parameters and passes them appropriately

-## Refactor eval into a primitive procedure
+# Refactor eval into a primitive procedure
 - Eval has two params, the input value (to be evaluated) and the execution environment (define (eval input envt) ...)
 - This means we need to convert Environment into a scheme data structure, which we can operate on